Heavenly Christmas: a different perspective

 It’s so good to see him again!

 Angel: I still can’t believe you let him be born in a stable.
 It’s hardly a grand and worthy arrival of our Lord.
-I would have had lots of trumpets, choirs, a big rainbow, started with a small cloud and gotten bigger and bigger, plenty of thunder, and move the mountains with a massive earthquake....
+I would have had lots of trumpets, choirs, a big rainbow, started with a small cloud, like the size of a mans fist, and gotten bigger and bigger and brighter, Every angel we we have is surrounding him singing, plenty of thunder, and move the mountains with a massive earthquake....
 A Stable.
 Seriously?

 God: When Jesus goes a second time…